 Currency can be changed at banks, airports or authorised money changers.
 Many hotels also have facilities to change money but this is a more expensive option.
 It is illegal to exchange money through unauthorised money changers.
 US Dollars and Pounds Sterling are the easiest currencies to exchange.

 Banking hours: Monday-Friday 10h30-15h30; Sat 10h30-13h00.

-Strictly speaking, you can neither import nor export Indian currency, but you can get some at the airport straight away to at least get you transport to your accommodation.
-There are Authorized Foreign Exchange dealers in most big cities, and banks will also change your currency at a fair rate if you have time for the paperwork.
+Strictly speaking, you can neither import nor export Indian currency, but you can get some at the airport straight away to at least get you started.
+There are Authorised Foreign Exchange dealers in most big cities, and banks will also change your currency at a fair rate if you have time for the paperwork.

 Visa, MasterCard and American Express are usually accepted in tourist hotels and many other shops, with the exception of Homestays and Houseboats.
 Debit cards are also widely accepted.

 Travellers cheques are widely accepted and may be changed at banks and larger hotels.
 The most widely accepted currencies include US Dollars and Pounds Sterling.
 Some banks may refuse to change certain brands of traveller's cheques whilst others may exchange quite happily.

 From experience, we have found the most convenient and cost effective means of obtaining rupees and paying bills in India is the Halifax Clarity MasterCard which uses market exchange rates and doesn’t charge extra for non-sterling transactions.
 We use this for everything, including withdrawing money from ATM’s.